bradymoore02/contact-angle-analysis/README.md

 # Contact Angle Analysis
 Take raw image files of a drop on a surface and analyze the contact angles
 ### Quick Start (MacOS)
-1. Download FIJI
-2.
+1. Clone this repository into a new folder where you will keep other related files.
+2. Open the QuickStart folder in this repository.
+3. Right-click on FIJI and select open.
+There will be a pop-up about an unverified developer, just open anyway.
+4. You are now ready to begin the procedure below.

 ### Procedure (MacOS)
-##### 1. Prepare Images
+#### 1. Prepare Images
-1. Open the folder with images in Finder.
+1. Open the folder with drop images in Finder.
 2. Select all (⌘A).
 3. Open with Preview (⌘O).
 4. Use mouse to select only the area containing the drop.